stilab-ets/gitrev/README.md

 This command initiates `server.js` on `localhost:3002`.

 #### 6. FastAPI App (Folder: `FastAPI`)
-Navigate to `/FastAPI/gpt/main.py` and replace the chatgpt api key string with your obtained api key from OpenAi .
+Navigate to `/FastAPI/gpt/main.py` and replace the chatgpt api key string with your obtained api key from OpenAi , also replace the MongoDB URI with the URI from your cluster dashboard, and replace the server_api with your gamification server address (by default localhost:3002)

 - Navigate back to `/FastAPI` and run the command: uvicorn main:app --reload